Interactive and Hybrid Imitation Learning: Provably Beating Behavior Cloning: Proof for Theorem

 With $A \geq 10H$, by Lemma~\ref{lem:unannotated-wrong-general},

-so with probability at least $0.9$ the learner transitions to $\mathbf{b'}$ at time $\tau+1$ and stays there till the end of episode, accumulating no less than $0.8H$ $\mathbf{b'}$ states with $H\geq50$.
-Since \WarmStartDagger samples one state uniformly from each rollout for annotation, this gives 0.8 probability of sampling $\mathbf{b'}$ in this specific case.
+Thus, when the events in Eqs.~\eqref{eqn:see-unannotated-eprime} and ~\eqref{eqn:unannotated-wrong-wsd} happen simultaneously (which happens with probability $\geq 0.59+0.9-1 \geq 0.49$ by union bound), the trajectory rolled out by $\pi^n$ transitions to $\mathbf{b'}$ at step $\tau+1$ and stays there till the end of episode, accumulating no less than $0.8H$ $\mathbf{b'}$ states.
+Since \WarmStartDagger samples one state uniformly from each rollout for annotation, this gives 0.8 probability of $\mathbf{b'}$ being annotated with probability $\geq 0.49$.